FREE Uber Tax Info Pack

 How is Tax on Uber Income Calculated?

-Grey Items: Take a look first at the items marked with a grey dot above, Split Fare Fees, Tolls, City Fees, Airport Fees and Booking Fees.
-You receive these amounts from your passenger as income, and then you pass them on to Uber as an expense.
-As you can see they cancel each other out, meaning you pay $0 tax on these amounts.
-And that makes sense, because it’s Uber’s money, not yours, so naturally you shouldn’t pay tax on it.
-However, the ATO still requires you to show the two sides of the equation separately.
-So in your Uber tax return you’ll declare these amounts as income, and then you’ll also claim them as expenses.
-So rest assured you do only pay tax on the amounts that end up in your pocket!
-The ATO just want you to calculate it the long way around.
+You receive these amounts from your passenger as income, and then you pass them on to Uber as an expense, so from your perspective they cancel each other out.
+However, even though your net income from these items is $0, the ATO still requires you to show the two sides of the equation separately.
+So in the income section of your tax return business schedule you’ll declare them as income, and in the expenses section you’ll declare the same amounts as expenses.
+The two amounts cancel each other our, so rest assured that you’re not paying any tax on income that actually belongs to Uber, you will only pay tax on the amounts that end up in your pocket!
+The ATO just want you to show the two sides of the equation.

 Expenses = Uber Service Fees + Split Fare Fees + Tolls + City Fees + Airport Fees + Booking Fees